Banjar, India

-Banjar (pronounced Banjaar) is a town in Kullu district in the state of Himachal Pradesh, India.
-Banjar is one of the six tehsils of Kullu district.
+Banjar (pronounced बंजार) is a town in Kullu district in the state of Himachal Pradesh, India.
+Banjar is one of the five sub-divisions of Kullu district.
+Banjar town serves as the headquarters of Banjar sub-division and tehsil.
 Culturally, it is a part of the Seraj region that extends from Jalori pass to Shikari Devi in Janjehli.
 A dialect of Kullavi called Seraji is spoken in the region and the natives are also called Serajis.
 The tourist attractions of Tirthan valley and Jibhi are a part of the Banjar region with Banjar town being the main marketplace in Tirthan Valley.